-Special Interest Organization - groups that provide communities for students to discuss and share information about specific topics and common interests, raise awareness about a variety of issues, and/or cover topics that are not included in another category
+Special Interest Organization - groups that provide communities for students to discuss and share information about specific topics and common interests, raise awareness about a variety of issues, and/or cover topics that are not included in another category.

-- Akai Akuma

-- ASL (American Sign Language) Club
+- Akai Akuma - American Sign Language (ASL) Club

+- Con Brio

+- Eureka College Students for Life

 - International Club

+- La Union (Spanish Club)

 - Multi-Cultural Student Union

 - Pre-Professional Club

-- Student Alliance for Greener Environments
+- Student Advocating for Greener Environments (SAGE)

+- Students for a More Informed and Liberated Eureka (S.M.I.L.E.)

-Community Programs - The campus community is enriched by a wide variety of religious, cultural and political programs arranged by students, faculty, and staff.
+Community Programs - the campus community is enriched by a wide variety of religious, cultural and political programs arranged by students, faculty, and staff.
 Community gatherings provide an opportunity for raising concerns, providing a forum on issues of national importance or local significance, reflecting on events, or expressing cultural or religious values.